The Objective

 The Solution: A Frictionless "Subscription Hub"

-Mobile-First "Side-Scroll" UI: Implemented a horizontal product and volume selector to minimize vertical bloat.
+Mobile-First "Side-Scroll" UI: Implemented a horizontal product and volume selector to minimise vertical bloat.

-Value-Driven Toggles: A clear "Subscribe vs. One-Time" toggle that visually emphasizes savings without "punishing" or trapping the user.
+Value-Driven Toggles: A clear "Subscribe vs. One-Time" toggle that visually emphasises savings without "punishing" or trapping the user.

 Contextual Guidance: Added "Best Used For" descriptions and volume calculators (e.g., "1 carton = 1 week of coffee") to help users right-size their orders.